harshardy/Quickmath/README.md

 Experience the convenience of on-the-go math problem-solving with "Quick Math".

-Follow below link for the live page https://quickmath-1x1unufci-harsha-reddys-projects.vercel.app/
+Follow link for the live page
+https://quickmath-1x1unufci-harsha-reddys-projects.vercel.app/